sanjaythrinad/Build_AWS_EC2_Terraform/README.md

     <img src="screenshots/ansible_run_out.png" align="left"/><br>

-10. Once the playbook executes successfully, you will be to see the status and initalAdminPassword required for configuring Jenkins.
+10. Once the playbook executes successfully, you will be able to see the status and initalAdminPassword required for configuring Jenkins.

 11. You can access the URL by typing in http://<AWS_SERVER_PUBLIC_IP>:8080" in the web browser and paste in the initalAdminPassword for further configuration

     Note: Replace <AWS_SERVER_PUBLIC_IP> with your public IP of EC2 Instance

     <img src="screenshots/jenkins_demo.png" align="left"/><br>

-<h3>Destroy the instance</h3>
+<h3>Rollback/Cleanup</h3>

 1. Run terraform destroy to destroy the EC2 instance built.